vkbo/novelWriter/docs/source/int_customise.rst

 ========================

 novelWriter uses Enchant_ as the spell checking tool.
-Depending on your operating system, it may or may not load installed spell check dictionaries automatically.
+Depending on your operating system, it may or may not load all installed spell check dictionaries automatically.

 Linux and MacOS
 ---------------